 The gravy itself is pretty simple, but I am a glutton for punishment and opted to make the biscuits and sausage from scratch too.
 I don’t make things complicated on myself just because – I’d be perfectly happy to use the ready-made stuff from the store, but the biscuits are loaded with trans fat and the sausage is full of MSG.
 So until they open a Whole Foods close by or my Publix starts to carry natural versions of these things, I’ll keep on making them myself.
 It feels good knowing exactly what you’re eating, and so I go the extra mile and it is well worth it!
 The sausage making does require a meat grinder – I have an attachment to my KitchenAid mixer that works like a charm.

-1 1/2 lbs breakfast sausage (recipe below)
+1 to 1 1/2 lbs breakfast sausage (recipe below for homemade)

 3 tbsp butter